Loading calculators...

 Fetching calculator categories and tools for this section.

-Score the six Braden subscales: sensory perception, moisture, activity, mobility, nutrition, and friction/shear (1–3 only for friction/shear).
-The page adds the numbers and maps the total to common pressure-injury risk teaching bands.
-This is not the official copyrighted manual, not your hospital’s only documentation standard, and not a replacement for skin inspection.
-More tools: medical & health calculators.
+Score the six Braden subscales: sensory perception, moisture, activity, mobility, nutrition, and friction/shear (1–3 only).
+The calculator sums subscores (6–23) and maps the total to common pressure-injury risk teaching bands.
+Pair with our fall risk calculator.
+Not the official copyrighted manual or your hospital’s legal charting standard.

 Moderate risk (total 13–14, educational)